-A cybercrime is any type of criminal activity that is carried out online and it can happen to anyone.
-In fact, a study conducted by the University of Maryland revealed that a cybercrime is committed every 39 seconds in the U.S. It is also estimated that 1 in 3 Americans are affected by cyber-attacks each year.
+The internet can be used to stay safe, but there are also cybercrime risks.
+Cybercrime is any criminal activity carried out online that can happen to anyone.
+Cybercrime is only becoming more prevalent.
+In fact, a study conducted by the University of Maryland about internet safety revealed that cybercrime is committed every 39 seconds in the U.S. It is also estimated that 1 in 3 Americans are affected by cyber-attacks yearly.

 What is phishing?